jnozzi/cocoadev.com/markdown/SeLector.md

-A selector is the "name" of a method used in source code as an General/ObjectMessage to General/AnObject, or the unique identifier that replaces the source code name when it is compiled.
+A selector is the "name" of a method used in source code as an ObjectMessage to AnObject, or the unique identifier that replaces the source code name when it is compiled.

 A compiled selector is of type SEL.
-To obtain a compiled selector use the @selector compiler directive or the General/FoundationKit function General/NSSelectorFromString.
+To obtain a compiled selector use the @selector compiler directive or the FoundationKit function NSSelectorFromString.

-At first glance, it might seem like a General/SeLector is just a function pointer.
+At first glance, it might seem like a SeLector is just a function pointer.
 It is actually much more dynamic than a function pointer � it's the key to messaging.
 A function pointer always points to the same function.
-A General/SeLector, however, works like a method name.
-Two different classes might have different implementations for a method (e.g.     drawRect:), but both implementations have the same General/SeLector.
+A SeLector, however, works like a method name.
+Two different classes might have different implementations for a method (e.g.     drawRect:), but both implementations have the same SeLector.

-Internally, a General/SeLector is implemented as pointer to a C string containing the method's name.
+Internally, a SeLector is implemented as pointer to a C string containing the method's name.

 ----